khufkens/phenocam-installation-tool/README.md

 On the command prompt of a terminal the scripts have the same syntax, in case of the windows script this would be:

-	PIT.bat IP USER PASSWORD CAMERA TIME_OFFSET TZ_FLAG
+	PIT.bat IP USER PASSWORD CAMERA TIME_OFFSET TZ_FLAG CRON_START CRON_END

 on Linux / Mac OSX this would read:

-	sh PIT.sh IP USER PASSWORD CAMERA TIME_OFFSET TZ_FLAG
+	sh PIT.sh IP USER PASSWORD CAMERA TIME_OFFSET TZ_FLAG CRON_START CRON_END
 or

-	./PIT.sh IP USER PASSWORD CAMERA TIME_OFFSET TZ_FLAG
+	./PIT.sh IP USER PASSWORD CAMERA TIME_OFFSET TZ_FLAG CRON_START CRON_END

 with:

 Parameter     | Description
 ------------- | ------------------------------
-IP*	      | ip address of the camera
+IP	      | ip address of the camera
-USER*	      | user name (admin - if not set)
+USER	      | user name (admin - if not set)
-PASSWORD*     | user password (on a new Stardot NetCam this is admin) CAMERA*       | the name of the camera / site TIME_OFFSET*  | difference in hours from UTC of the timezone in which the camera resides (no daylight savings) TZ_FLAG       | a text string corresponding to the local time zone (e.g. EST; set to LOCAL when not provided)
+PASSWORD     | user password (on a new Stardot NetCam this is admin) CAMERA       | the name of the camera / site TIME_OFFSET  | difference in hours from UTC of the timezone in which the camera resides (no daylight savings) TZ_FLAG       | a text string corresponding to the local time zone (e.g. EST) CRON_START    | start of the scheduled image acquisitions (e.g. 4 in the morning) CRON_END    | end of the scheduled image acquisitions (e.g. ten at night, so 22 in 24-h notation)

-[* required parameters]
+[all parameters are required!]

 The script will take care of any differences in model types, and will enable the upload of infrared (IR) images by default (if available).
 After the install be sure to check the results by browsing to the camera's IP address.
 You can see that the above commands have taken effect as the name and time zone offset are mentioned in the overlay on top of the image.
 If you are not sure about your time zone offset a visual time zone map can be found [here](http://www.timeanddate.com/time/map/).